sidhys/discordbot/SECURITY.md

 To report a vulnerability, please DM Sid#1000 on "Discord".

-Your vulnerability report should have information such as what file, when it happened (Date), and information to contact you.
+Your vulnerability report should have information such as what file the problem was in, when the problem happened (Date), and information to contact you.

+## Vulnerability updates

+To view updates on vulnerabilities, please check the discord server.